 - S&P Global Ratings: AA- (very strong) / stable outlook.

-Third, I bought my second ETF this month.
-As you know I already own one ETF that tracks the MSCI USA Financials Index (I wrote about it here).
+Thirdly, I bought my second ETF this month.
+As you know, I already own one ETF that tracks the MSCI USA Financials Index (I wrote about it here).

 Why should I invest in an ETF?